steverusso/bigtech.fail/website/content/events/youtube-removes-already-censored-mlc-video/index.md

 >
 > -- Matt Christiansen (@MLChristiansen) [29 Jul 2020](http://archive.is/ywfl2)

-Matt re-uploaded the video with all potential violations blurred and bleeped out, and YouTube _still_ removed this video as well.
-Matt appealed this removal, and the decision was upheld.
+YouTube _still_ removed this video as well and upheld their decision when Matt appealed.
 > Ridiculous.
 My video was taken down AGAIN.
 I will appeal this one.
 Still
 > available on BitChute here: https://www.bitchute.com/video/c16AjNmVKj9N/ ...
 >